odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/README.md

 by the Asset Lineage OMAS, and stores lineage data in a database.
 This lineage can then be queried through the Open Lineage Services client and by its REST API, for example by a lineage GUI.
 While the data format of events sent out by the Asset Lineage Omas are in the Open Metadata format, Open Lineage services store lineage data in a very basic data format in order to optimize query performance.
+Instructions on how to configure an OMAG server to run the Open Lineage Services can be found further below.

 The Open Lineage Services data format consists of the following nodes (node properties included):